japgolly/scalajs-benchmark/README.md

     suites.scala.all)
   ```

-1. Compile; run in browser.
-Done.
+7. Compile and run in browser.
+One way to do this is the use the `fastOptJS` sbt command, and then run a local [http server](https://www.npmjs.com/package/http-server) from the root directory of your project.

 ## Support